d3mid3mi/100-days-of-code/log.md

 **Today's Progress**: Started a new python course called the Modern Python 3 bootcamp by colt steele on Udemy.

 **Thoughts**: I am mainly doing this for more practice.

+### Day 14: June 12, 2020

+**Today's Progress**: Learned about using  f instead of using .format() today, and practiced by making code that converts kilometers to miles.

+**Thoughts**: Learinng about this simple formatting method which makes writing code easier makes excited other possibilities available for simplifying code.

+### Day 15: June 14, 2020

+**Today's Progress**: Practiced boolean and conditional statement today.

+**Thoughts**: Not been feeling too good about everything going on, so Im taking a break from coding

+### Day 16: June 22, 2020

+**Today's Progress**: Took a week off from coding.
+Started off again with more practice with boolean and conditional statements.
+Made a rock, paper, scissors game that is player vs computer.

+**Thoughts**: It was a good refresher on what I had learned previously, and I used a new concept called nesting.